mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * automatically adds closing tag when an opening tag is entered
 * ex. entering `<span>` adds `</span>` after the cursor
+* not good in JavaScript files that use generics or JSX with empty tags

 ## Auto Rename Tag extension